-§ 10748.
+§ 10548 10748.
 Continuances.

 Requests for continuances are inconsistent with the requirement that workers' compensation proceedings be expeditious and are not favored.
 Continuances will be granted only upon a clear showing of good cause.
-Where possible, reassignment pursuant to rule 10346 shall be used to avoid continuances.
+Where possible, reassignment pursuant to section rule 10346 shall be used to avoid continuances.

-Note: Authority cited: Sections 133 and 5307, Labor Code.
-Reference: Article XIV, Section 4, California Constitution; and Sections 5502 and 5502.5, Labor Code.
+Reference: Article XIV, Section 4, California Constitution; Sections 5502 and 5502.5, Labor Code; and Section 10346, title 8, California Code of Regulations.

-§ 10750.
+§ 10544.
+10750.
 Notice of Hearing.

-The Workers' Compensation Appeals Board shall either serve or, under rule 10629, cause to be served notice on all parties and their attorneys or non-attorney representatives of record of the time and place of each hearing scheduled, whether or not the hearing affects all parties, as provided in rule 10610.
+The Workers' Compensation Appeals Board shall either serve or, under rule 10629, cause to be served notice on all parties and their attorneys or non-attorney representatives of record of the time and place of each hearings scheduled, whether or not the hearing affects all parties on all parties and lien claimants, and their attorneys or other agents of record, as provided in Rrule 10500-10610.

-Notice of hearing shall be given at least 10 days before the date of hearing, except where:
+Notice of hearing shall be given at least ten (10) days before the date of hearing, except where:

-- (a) Notice is waived; or - (b) A different time is expressly agreed to by all parties and concurred in by the Workers' Compensation Appeals Board.
+- (a) Notice is waived; - (b) A different time is expressly agreed to by all parties and concurred in by the Workers' Compensation Appeals Board.; or - (c) The proceedings are governed by Article 19 pertaining to claims against the Subsequent Injuries Benefits Trust Fund.